 So why is conservation important?
 Recently, the World Wildlife Fund released their 2016 Living Planet Report, in which data suggests that fully two thirds of the wildlife on our planet could disappear within the next 50 years.
 For the sake of clarity, the report is talking about the size of wildlife populations, not the actual number of species facing extinction, which, in itself, is an equally alarming discussion.
 In light of WWF’s report, the Huffington Post raised an interesting point that somewhere down the line, people will (potentially) reach a threshold for concern about the environment and act accordingly.
 While I tend toward an optimistic school of thought, to assume that people will arbitrarily begin to care about the decline of wildlife populations seems a bit optimistic, even for me.
 So I began thinking: Where does that threshold of concern lie within us?
 What are we willing to do once that threshold has been reached?
 Is there still time to act?

 Consequently, for so many of our students at GoBeyond, that threshold of concern has been breached for quite some time.
-The proof lies in the fact that our “Preserving Paradise” Journey to do conservation volunteer work in the British Virgin Islands and our “Protecting Darwin’s Discoveries” Journey to Ecuador & the Galapagos Islands both continue to be two of our most popular programs.
+The proof lies in the fact that our “Preserving Paradise” Journey to do conservation volunteer work in the British Virgin Islands and our “Protecting Darwin’s Discoveries” Journey to Ecuador & the Galapagos Islands both continue to be two of our most popular environmental volunteering programs.
 During these journeys, we focus on both environmental conservation and wildlife stewardship by removing invasive Indo-Pacific Lionfish, restoring damaged mangrove habitats, participating in reforestation efforts with the Ecuadorian Forest Service, and PIT tagging sea turtles in conjunction with the Conservation and Fisheries Department of the British Virgin Islands.
 With our conservation volunteer work, we take an active role in protecting these ecosystems and their inhabitants through projects designed around the needs of our partner organizations – projects that are designed to improve not only the environment, but also the lives of those who rely on it.